huwb/volsample/README.md

 The sample slice is extended as required in an elegant way.
 Linear extensions are added to the sample slice based on the camera motion, and this extended slice is the one that FPI iterates over.
 This means that the solution from FPI is good to go without any further treatment.
 To see this set `debugFreezeAdvection` to true and then rotate the camera, to see how the slice is extended.

 Hopefully this generalises to advection of 2D sample slices, to support full 3D rotations.
+There is a test pushed *AdvectedScales2D.cs* - add this script to the camera to see a proof of concept for the basic advection without the linear extensions (debug drawing only for now).
+The next step is to figure out how to do the extensions in 2D.

 It seems Unity doesn't support uploading floats to FP32 textures, so the ray scales are written onto geometry which is then rendered into a floating point texture.
 See *UploadRayScales.cs*.
 I couldn't easily get it to work with a N x 1 texture, so I'm using a N x N texture instead.